Knowing how to prepare for wildfire season has never been more urgent for those in high-risk areas.

 Safeguard Your Properties

-Now is a good time to double check fire safety essentials, clearly marked emergency exits and smoke detectors with working batteries.
+Now is a good time to double-check fire safety essentials such as clearly marked emergency exits and smoke detectors with working batteries.
 This will prepare you for wildfires, and also help you pass your next fire inspection.

 Take the following additional steps to reduce the risk of a wildfire damage:

-• Clear out combustible material from around buildings.
-Move away gas tanks, rake up leaves, and clean out gutters.
+- Clear out combustible material from around buildings.
+Move away gas tanks, rake up leaves, clear dead branches and brush, and clean out gutters.

-• Add screens to the area below decks, porches, and patios as a wire mesh screen can help keep out flammable debris like dry leaves.
+- Add screens to the area below decks, porches, and patios.
+A wire mesh screen can help keep out flammable debris like dry leaves.

 Have Supplies Ready

-Stock up ahead of time on items you’ll need during a wildfire, like fire extinguishers, N95 respirator masks, and first aid kits.
+Stock up ahead of time on items you’ll need during a wildfire such as fire extinguishers, N95 respirator masks, and first aid kits.
 Create a business “go bag” with everything you need for managing your property, such as contact info for residents and important documents.
-You can also store documents in a fireproof safe, or use a digital version that you can access anywhere.
+You can also store documents in a fireproof safe or use digital document storage that you can access anywhere.

 Ensure That You’re Insured

-Hopefully, your properties already have insurance coverage for wildfires.
+Your properties should already have insurance coverage for wildfires.
 Check if your plan covers other disasters that sometimes occur during wildfires, such as flash floods or mudslides.
-Encourage your residents to also get insurance that will cover them in the event of a wildfire.
+Encourage your residents to get insurance that will cover them in the event of a wildfire, as well.

 Wildfire Preparation for Residential Properties

-If your renters need to flee, make sure that they know to close all windows and doors to reduce drafts in the building and remove radiant heat.
-They should also move flammable furniture to the middle of rooms away from windows, and take down flammable curtains and window treatments.
-This can help protect their own property, and reduce the risk of damage to your building.
+If your renters need to leave, make sure that they know to close all windows and doors to reduce drafts in the building and remove radiant heat.
+And they should move flammable furniture to the middle of rooms away from windows and take down flammable curtains and window treatments well before the fire becomes a threat.
+This can help protect their own property and reduce the risk of damage to your building.

 Rental properties with attached decks can be particularly vulnerable to wildfires.
-According to Firewise USA, you can reduce the flammability of decks by clearing out anything combustible stored underneath the deck, cleaning out debris stuck between gaps in deck boards, and using materials that comply with building code requirements.
+You can reduce the flammability of decks by clearing out anything combustible stored underneath the deck, cleaning out debris stuck between gaps in deck boards, and using materials that comply with building code requirements.
 If a deck is made of flammable material, such as non-fire-retardant treated wood, consider replacing boards closer to the building with less combustible ones.

 Wildfire Preparation for Multi-Family Properties